 I spent two weeks traveling around the Yucatan Peninsula in Mexico exploring the beautiful beaches, visiting ancient ruins, and of course, checking out the world-renowned Mayan Riviera Cenotes.

 If you don’t know what a Cenote is, it’s basically a natural sinkhole filled with fresh groundwater which is typically a vibrant blue or crystalline color due to the surrounding limestone rocks.

 In this guide, you will find my pick of the 9 Best Cenotes in Riviera Maya including where to find them, how much they cost, and what to expect at each one.

-I have broken down this list of Cenotes into two sections based on location:
+I have broken down this list of Cenotes into two parts based on their location.